udibkl/bmi-calci/README.md

 # bmi-calci
-A BMI calculator made using Express and Node
+A BMI calculator made using Express and Node js